Introduction

 [Decode]

-In addition to the automatically decoded columns by MDP-Manager, you can define self created columns, which will decoded.
+In addition to the automatically decoded columns by MDP-Manager, you

 Format: Decode1=table name|column name|decoding key